EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/multisig.md

 `hpdevkit` also has a pre implemented client for your multisig-contract.
 Execute `hpdevkit gen nodejs multisig-client myclient`.
 It will create a directory named `myclient` with client files.

 This is a very basic client which has a readline to take user inputs.
-And according to inputs it will prepare the contract input wit type `makePayment` and sends to the contract.
+And according to inputs it will prepare the contract input with type `makePayment` and sends to the contract.

 And it also listens to contract output and logs them in the console.